api-platform/docs/core/getting-started.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/api-resource?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Create an API Resource screencast"><br>Watch the Create an API Resource screencast</a></p>

-API Platform Core is able to automatically expose entities mapped as "API resources" through a REST API supporting CRUD operations.
+API Platform is able to automatically expose entities mapped as "API resources" through a REST API supporting CRUD operations.
 To expose your entities, you can use Docblock annotations, XML and YAML configuration files.